AikonDev/FileOrganiser/README.md

 <h1>Downloads File Organiser #003</h1>

 <h2>Description</h2>
-This automatically sorts all your downloaded files into folders based on their file types.
+This automatically sorts all your files within a chosen directory into folders based on their file types.
 <br />